 - When pulled over by law enforcement

-Drivers in Texas can face some serious fees and penalties if caught driving without adequate insurance coverage.
+Drivers in Texas can face some serious fees and penalties if caught driving without car insurance.
 If law enforcement officials pull you over for any reason and you cannot show proof of insurance, you will face a fine of $175–$350.
 Furthermore, you’ll be required to pay an uninsured motorist surcharge of $250 for three years upon license renewal.

 Even first-time offenders face rate increases on their insurance coverage as a result of this one infraction.
 Repeat offenders can face fines up to $1,000, potential vehicle impounding, and other legal fees.